 The stem cells can be harvested from potent sources such as bone marrow or adipose tissue and can be injected back into the body at the targeted place.
 These stem cells then can be differentiated into liver cells with the help of certain growth factors and immunological factors such as cytokines.
-The stem cell injection can also be coupled with stem cells stimulation therapy, wherein resident stem cells are stimulated to multiply and differentiate inside the body as a booster effect.
+The stem cell injection can also be coupled with stem cell stimulation therapy, wherein resident stem cells are stimulated to multiply and differentiate inside the body as a booster effect.

-A clinical study at PGIMER, Chandigarh carried out on patients of liver cirrhosis and alcoholic hepatitis through the stem cell therapy that involved stimulating a patient’s bone marrow by an injection called (Granulocyte Colony Stimulating Factor (GCSF) that produces new cells called hematopoietic stem cells.
-With the stem cell therapy, the survival was better in the patients who have taken therapy.
+A clinical study at PGIMER, Chandigarh carried out on patients of liver cirrhosis and alcoholic hepatitis through stem cell therapy that involved stimulating a patient’s bone marrow by an injection called (Granulocyte Colony Stimulating Factor (GCSF) that produces new cells called hematopoietic stem cells.
+With stem cell therapy, survival was better in patients who have taken therapy.
 The patients showed improvement in nutrition, better control of ascites, reduction in liver stiffness, lesser infection episodes and improvement in liver function.

 The use of stem cells for treating liver failure or liver cirrhosis is still at a very nascent stage, but in near future, it will definitely come up as a potential treatment approach for suffering from liver problems.